 Novell Support received a call from an administrator who was getting locked out due to intruder detection after changing the administrator password.
-The lockout happened several times each day and seemed to be coming from the OES servers.
+The lockout happened several times each day and seemed to be coming from the OES 11 SP2 servers.
 The support technician checked LUM and all of the services he could think of, and didn't see the admin credentials anywhere.

-Further investigation revealed that the administrator credentials had been used as the proxy user credentials for some of the OES service installations.
+Further investigation revealed that the administrator credentials had been used to install OES 11 SP3 on multiple servers, and the credentials were also used as the proxy user credentials for some of the OES services.
 Consequently, the credentials were stored in CASA for use when the OES services came up.